ecyrbe/zodios/website/docs/client/solid.md

 ### `zodios.createQuery`

 Generic request method that allows to do queries (same as useGet).
+Query hooks will return a `QueryResult` object from `solid-query` with:
+- the response data and all solid-query result properties
+- the generated `key`
+- the `invalidate` helper.

 ```ts
 createQuery(path: string, config?: ZodiosRequestOptions, queryOptions?: CreateQueryOptions): CreateQueryResult<Response>;